JimP315/BU_CS601_Term_Project_Penner/readme.md

 - Many investment related sites have disclaimers, as does this one, to ensure that people dont take it as gospel that good performace begats good performance.

 ### Page four : How to Invest

+_ I have now updated this page with the Term Project.
+This form about where they reside has an action to it.
+This will allow for the client to choose where they live, it will then connect to the other projects that i did that were built on Vue and is part of the todo list for the client in submitting their application.
+This doesnt have much of the styling that the other pages do, but it is really just a form submission aspect, that will then just say to them, thanks for submitting your form.

 - Initiating a straightforward process for a 10 minute set up.
 With CSS we will have tick boxes for each type of account, and *images*, or *infographics* that will flesh this out in terms of the various types of accounts that pertain to Australian investor types;
 - this is in the form of another unordered list;